pavben/WebIRC/README.md

 # WebIRC

-This is a new web-based concept for an always-on IRC client.

-## Features

-* WebIRC runs as a daemon (similar to a BNC), so you are always connected to your favorite IRC networks.
-* Want to log in to the same IRC session from home, work, and your mobile devices?
-Control your client from anywhere with a modern web browser.
+This is a new concept for an always-on web-based IRC "client".
+WebIRC runs as a daemon (similar to a BNC), so you are always connected to your favorite IRC networks.
+Want to log in to the same session from home, work, and your mobile devices?
+Continue your conversations from anywhere with a modern web browser.
-* Run the daemon on one of your servers and WebIRC will use the server's IP, hiding yours.
-How about some sweet vhost? :D

 ## Status
 Early stage development.
 It's NOT ready, it's not stable, and many of the basic features are not yet implemented.